All Products

 Document Center

-• Temporary storage in continuous integration and continuous delivery (CD/CD)
+• Temporary storage for continuous integration (CI).

-• Small file traversal
+• Small file traversal and search.

-• High-throughput logging
+• High-throughput logging.

-• Temporary file reads and writes in serverless scenarios
+• Temporary file reads and writes in serverless scenarios.

-Use FIO to test read and write performance
+FIO read and write performance benchmark

-YAML template for the PVC of the PMEM-LVM type
+YAML for the PMEM-LVM PVC

 allowVolumeExpansion: true